 Copying from or viewing another student’s work during a quiz/examination.

-Using or possessing any materials or resources that are not authorized by the instructor for use during a quiz or an examination, or in completing any assignment having a value equal to or greater than 10% of the course grade.
+Using or possessing any materials or resources that are not authorized by the instructor for use during a quiz or an examination, or in completing 10% or more of the work submitted for an assignment.

 Collaborating during a quiz or an examination with any other person by giving or receiving information without specific permission of the instructor.